Click on a little photograph to see it full size

 Some variations are also known, including a few with a solid wheel - the one illustrated bears a label which firmly identifies it as a Marion by Mr McGreevy.
 The footman (whether wood or metal) always passes through the little round table.

-Y. Mathieson of Cambridge made these wheels after retiring as a bank manager - this one was made of kauri salvaged from a Methodist church that had burned down.
+Ian Mathieson of Cambridge made these wheels after retiring as a bank manager - the first one shown was made of kauri salvaged from a Methodist church that had burned down.
 It is signed in ink under the treadle and dated September 1978.

-It has a most unusual drive band tension system: a little arm attached to the mother-of-all has a slot, along which slides a short axle.
-On the back end of this axle is a free-running wheel over which the drive band passes, and the band is tightened or loosened by sliding the axle with its wheel to left or right.
+His wheels have a most unusual drive band tension system: a little arm attached to the mother-of-all has a slot, along which slides a short axle.
+On the back end of this axle is a free-running wheel (idler wheel) over which the drive band passes, and the band is tightened or loosened by sliding the axle with its wheel to left or right.
 On the front end of the axle is a knob which secures it in place.
-This wheel was sometimes called the "Club Mini".

 Garth Matterson made about 17 of these wheels in New Plymouth in the 1970s and in Auckland in the 1980s.
 They were made from recycled kauri, and have a small formica plate engraved with his name attached to the side of the table.